stuaroo/biskillpoints-blog/source/_posts/2015-05-31-migrating-from-octopress-to-hexo.md

 ## Roll Your Own Widgets

 One thing that's nice about messing with asides in Octopress is it aides in transitioning to editing widgets in Hexo.
 Some themes, like the modified Light theme I'm currently using, come with pre-made sidebar widgets ready to go.
-I was not familiar with the .ejs templating in Hexo, but compare a few
+I was not familiar with the .ejs templating in Hexo, but after looking through a few you can easily get a feel for their flow.

 I've been messing around with a Twitter widget that runs off a timeline, similar to the hack-y functionality on my Octopress site.
-Using [this proposed pull request to Octopress to fix Twitter plugins](https://github.com/imathis/octopress/pull/1311/files) I made some edits to .ejs files to construct a Twitter timeline widget.
-Here's some gists below if you'd like to give it a try:
+Using [this proposed pull request to Octopress to fix Twitter plugins](https://github.com/imathis/octopress/pull/1311/files) I made some edits to .ejs files to construct it.
+If you'd like to try this yourself:

+* Enable twitter under widgets, and set variables for your twitter account/timeline in your themes `_config.yml`:

 ```raw themes/light/_config.yml
 widgets: